r0x0r/pywebview/README.md

     webview.create_window("It works, Jim!", "http://www.flowrl.com")

-For more elaborated usage, refer to the examples in the examples folder
+For more elaborated usage, refer to the examples in the `examples` directory.
+There is also a sample Flask application boilerplate provided in the `examples/flask_app` directory.
+It provides an application scaffold and boilerplate code for a real-world application.

 ## API

 - `webview.create_window(title, url, width=800, height=600, resizable=True, fullscreen=False, min_size=(200, 100))`
 	Create a new WebView window.
-Calling this function will block execution, so you have to execute your program logic in a separate thread.
+Calling this function will block application execution, so you have to execute your program logic in a separate thread.

 - `webview.load_url(url)`
 	Load a new URL into a previously created WebView window.
 This function must be invoked after WebView windows is created with create_window().
 Otherwise an exception is thrown.